Locality-sensitive hashing: Semantic hashing

-LSH algorithm for nearest neighbor search
+Algorithm for nearest neighbor search

 One of the main applications of LSH is to provide a method for efficient approximate nearest neighbor search algorithms.
 Consider an LSH family $\mathcal F$.
 The algorithm has two main parameters: the width parameter k and the number of hash tables L.

 In the first step, we define a new family $\mathcal G$ of hash functions g, where each function g is obtained by concatenating k functions $h_1, \ldots, h_k$ from $\mathcal F$, i.e., $g(p) = [h_1(p), \ldots, h_k(p)]$.
 In other words, a random hash function g is obtained by concatenating k randomly chosen hash functions from $\mathcal F$.
 The algorithm then constructs L hash tables, each corresponding to a different randomly chosen hash function g.

 In the preprocessing step we hash all n d-dimensional points from the data set S into each of the L hash tables.
 Given that the resulting hash tables have only n non-zero entries, one can reduce the amount of memory used per each hash table to $O(n)$ using standard hash functions.

 Given a query point q, the algorithm iterates over the L hash functions g.
 For each g considered, it retrieves the data points that are hashed into the same bucket as q.
 The process is stopped as soon as a point within distance cR from q is found.

 Given the parameters k and L, the algorithm has the following performance guarantees: